Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The word "erev," meaning both evening and mixing, is also the root word for merchandising, west, and sterility.
-From a current events perspective, this is quite telling.
-The "west" is quite famous for its mixing and merchandising, which has led to spiritual slumber and is headed for even greater darkness.
-In terms of the church, I think it is evident that we have become quite sterile and unproductive because we participated in this.
+From a current events perspective, this is quite revealing.
+The "west" is quite famous for its mixing and merchandising, which has led to spiritual slumber or type of darkness.

-A quick pictograph from the Hebrew word for evening, before we move along, is quite revealing.
-"Ayin," "resh," and "bet" are the three root letters that comprise this word.
-"Ayin" meaning perception, "resh" meaning person and can concern dominion, and "bet" meaning inside a house or stronghold.
-"Ayin" and "resh" together is an uncommonly used word for an enemy.
-A "vav" added between these two means "naked."
-In combination, we see that mixing darkness with light, or evil with good, as imaged in the evening, results in the skewed perceptions of a person within an enemy stronghold.
-Can we see what happened in the garden with the enemy of God and man when he peddled this mixture of lies, that upon their cooperation with him, he molested and divested them and altered their perceptions and left them subject to the dominion of his stronghold?
+"Ayin," "resh," and "bet" are the three root letters that comprise the word "evening" (erev עֶרֶב ).
+"Ayin" means perception, "resh" means person and can concern dominion, and "bet" means inside a house or stronghold.
+"Ayin" and "resh" together form an uncommonly used word for an enemy.
+A "vav" added between "ayin" and "resh" makes the word mean "naked."
+In combination, we see that mixing darkness with light, or evil with good, as illustrated with "evening," results in the skewed perceptions of a person within an enemy stronghold.

 The Man Who Mixed Light with Dark in the Bible